MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/console.md

 Devices can be searched for using either user ID or using a friendly name.

 The user ID is the identifier that was used to log-in.
 A friendly name is a name that is associated with the device to distinguish it from other devices that share the user ID.
-You can set the friendly name on the client by using the client-side JavaScript APIs: <code>WL.Device.setFriendlyName</code> and <code>WL.Device.getFriendlyName</code>.
+You can set the friendly name on the client by using the client-side JavaScript APIs: `WL.Device.setFriendlyName` and `WL.Device.getFriendlyName`.

 > For more information, see the topic about device access management in the MobileFirst Operations Console in the user documentation.